tanto2412/testReadTheDocs/docs/source/main_features.rst

       - Block all UDP ports
       - Block all TCP ports
       - Block all ICMP ports
-      - Block specific UDP source ports
+      - Block specific UDP source ports (1 or more ports)
-      - Block specific TCP source ports
+      - Block specific TCP source ports (1 or more ports)
-      - Block specific UDP destination ports
+      - Block specific UDP destination ports (1 or more ports)
-      - Block specific TCP destination ports
+      - Block specific TCP destination ports (1 or more ports)
-      - Block specific packet lengths
+      - Block specific packet lengths (1 or more packet lengths)
       - Limit the packet rate
     d.
 Lastly, enable or disable the static action and click **Add** button on the top right.